magento/merchdocs/src/configuration/services/saas.md

    ![]({% link images/images/get-api-key.png %}){: .zoom}
    _Get API Key_

-1. With the API key, you can now [create a SaaS Environment](#createsaasenv).
+## SaaS Environments {#saasenv}

+A SaaS environment is used to collect and store data that enables Magento services to work.
+Some of this data may be exported from Magento and some may be collected from shopper behavior on storefront.
+It is then stored in a secure cloud and not on the Magento server.
+In the case of Product Recommendations, the SaaS Environment contains catalog and behavioral data.
+You can point a Magento instance at a concrete SaaS environment by specifying it in the Magento configuration.

-Each MageID can have one SaaS project and within that SaaS project you can have one or more SaaS environments depending on whether or not you have a Magento license:
+Creating a SaaS project in Magento will generate one or more SaaS environments depending on whether or not you have a Magento license:

 - **Magento Commerce** - One production environment; two testing environments

 - **Magento Open Source** - One production environment; no testing environments

+The production SaaS environments should be reserved for use with only production sites to avoid data collisions.

+SaaS environments are designed to support multiple different websites, identified by their website codes.
+Data from the same website gets compiled together and separated from data from other websites.
+This allows you to reuse one SaaS environment by multiple Magento installations, as long as all websites have unique codes specified.
+Otherwise, you risk overwriting your data for the same website.

+1. With the API key, you can now [create a SaaS Environment](#createsaasenv).

 {:.bs-callout-info}
 SaaS projects and environments are separate but analogous concepts to Magento Cloud projects and environments.